Mistralton/Package-Tracker/README.md

 ## 💻 Technologies

 - Next.js: a JavaScript framework for building server-rendered or statically-exported applications using React.
-- Tailwind: a CSS utility class library to quicken and bootstrap development of appealing and accessible websites.
 - Firebase: A backend as a service, providing features like a document database and cloud functions.
 - Mapbox: A modern solution for web mapping that provides a powerful Javascript SDK and API.
 - Auth0: An authentication software as a service that provides us with a powerful sdk to add and develop authentication.